Proposed Deposit Takers Act

 While we anticipate the Bill will pass into law in mid-to-late 2023, a substantial work programme is needed to implement the new prudential framework for deposit takers.
 It will take some years for the Reserve Bank to develop and consult on the secondary legislation that will implement the regulatory requirements for the new regime, and complete a licensing process for deposit takers to operate under the regime.
 The parts of the current Reserve Bank Act relating to the regulation and supervision of registered banks and the Non-bank Deposit Takers Act 2013 will remain in force until the remaining parts of the DTA have been fully implemented.

 During the Review of the Reserve Bank, three rounds of consultation took place and in December 2021 we released an exposure draft of the proposed Deposit Takers Bill for public consultation.
-The exposure draft was a preview of the Bill, enabling anyone with a view to submit feedback before we provided final advice to the Minister and develop the Bill to be introduced to Parliament.
+The exposure draft was a preview of the Bill, enabling anyone with a view to submit feedback before we provided final advice to the Minister and developed the Bill to be introduced to Parliament.
 The consultation closed on 21 February 2022.

 As well as releasing the exposure draft of the proposed Bill, we prepared a commentary document to provide a high level summary of the exposure draft and identify areas where we were seeking further input.

 See exposure draft of the Deposit Takers Bill consultation (PDF 965KB)

 Explanatory notes of the Exposure Draft (PDF 734KB)

 The proposed Deposit Takers Act is the final piece of legislation arising from the Review of the Reserve Bank, which started in 2017.
 Minister of Finance Hon Grant Robertson initiated the Review to modernise New Zealand’s monetary and financial stability policy frameworks and the Reserve Bank’s governance and accountability settings.

 Read about the review of the Reserve Bank Act on the Treasury website